New Canoes

 - Machine-woven cane seats

-- #10 mildew resistant canvas with traditional oil-based silica filler
+- Mildew resistant canvas with traditional oil-based silica filler

 - Choice of marine enamel paint